-Tip: zip your product files and “read me” file together into one folder for a more streamlined downloading process.
+Pro Tip: Zip your product files and “read me” files together into one folder for a more streamlined downloading process.

 It’s also good practice to label your files with your business name.
 For example, instead of calling your download: “Save the Date Template.jpg” you can consider, “Save the Date Template ©Rebecca Jayne Photography.jpg”.
 Including a copyright symbol next to your name is just another reminder that the content belongs to you.